 Look around your home right now.
 Is your living space a cluttered mess?
 Does it seem that way no matter how hard you try?
 It can be difficult to keep clutter under control when you’re so busy in the rest of your life.
 Work and kids alone are enough to fill anyone’s schedule, but you still have to take care of the rest of life too!
-Fortunately, you can get rid of clutter!
-Reducing clutter at home is easy with these simple steps.
+Fortunately, reducing clutter at home is easy with these simple steps for how to get rid of clutter for good.

 Minimize Your Stuff

 The first step in reducing clutter at home is to go through your stuff and get rid of the stuff you don’t need or use.
 Some of the stuff might be trash, but the majority will be suitable for donation in some way or another.
 There are plenty of options, from your local Goodwill (or equivalent) to helping out family members who need the stuff more than you do.
 It’s important to start with things you don’t use at all then move into things that you don’t necessarily need.
 The extent to which you minimize is up to you, but the potential for clutter decreases when you have less stuff.

 Implement the Five Minute Rule